-There are a lot of misconceptions floating around tap water.
-Depending on who you talk to, tap water is either safer than bottled water, or it’s loaded with radioactive metals and poison!
-The worst part of tap water urban legends is, when you start thinking about them, you swear you can taste something in your water.
+There are a lot of concerns floating around tap water.
+Depending on who you talk to, tap water is either safer than bottled water, or it’s loaded with radioactive metals and poison.
+You may even begin to swear you can taste something in your water.
 Even if there’s nothing there.

-So what’s the truth?
+So, what’s the truth?
 Is your tap water safe to drink?
-Are you actually tasting metal when you fill up a glass from the kitchen sink?
+Are you actually tasting metal or chemicals when you fill up a glass from the kitchen sink?
 Should you think about installing a home water filter?
 Here are the facts when it comes to both tap water in general, and YOUR tap water specifically.

 What is Tap Water?

-Any water that’s supplied through a plumbing system of some kind is tap water.
-These days, “tap water” usually refers to treated, publically available water provided by a government via the municipal sewer system.
-Simply put, tap water is pretty much any water you can access publicly, for free.
-Tap water is often referred to as “potable water.”
-Potable water is water that’s safe to drink and prepare food with.
+Tap water usually refers to treated, publicly available water provided by a government via the municipal sewer system.
+Simply put, tap water is pretty much any water that comes out of a faucet or “tap.”
+It is often referred to as “potable water” which, by definition, is water that’s safe to drink and prepare food with.

 Treating tap water and keeping it clean is almost always the responsibility of the local government agency.
 For example, the City of Dallas Water Utilities Department supplies Dallas’ tap water.
 Agencies like these are responsible for overseeing the procedures and treatments that make public water safe to use.